 It is during the last instar that the worms crawl to visible areas to pupate.

 The organic material in which the Soldier fly breeds is always damp and usually in an advanced stage of decomposition.

 Some Soldier flies are aquatic, depositing their eggs at the edge of the water; these are not the species normally found infesting homes or other structures.

 Solider Fly Control

 Sanitation & Chemical Control

-Spray any areas where the Soldier Flies would land upon and rest.
+Spray any areas where the Soldier flies would land upon and rest.
 Also spray possible entry points, such as around windows and doors.
-We recommend either Cyper WP or D-Fense SC insecticides.
+We recommend either Cyper WSP or LambdaStar Ultra 9.7 insecticides.

 Cyper WSP is a wettable powder, mixed with water to spray the exterior surfaces where flies would land, sprayed once a month.
 Wettable powders will show up visible on dark surfaces